His Royal Highness (1932 film): Production

 Wallace collaborated on the script with C. J. Dennis.
 Filming began in February 1932.
 It was shot at Efftee's studio at His Majesty's Theatre in Melbourne.
 The set of the royal palace in Betonia cost £7,000.

 Donalda Warne was an emerging stage star, who soon afterwards went to Britain to seek fame.
 Composer Alaric Howitt was from Melbourne but had recently spent two years working in America.

 Raymond Longford later claimed he worked on the movie.

 Reception

 Despite some unenthusiastic reviews the film was a popular success at the box office, launching George Wallace as a film star.
+Herc McIntyre of Universal called him Australia's first film star.

 Thring sold the film to Britain along with Diggers (1931) and The Sentimental Bloke (1932) and some shorts for £100,000.
 Of these, His Royal Highness proved the most popular in Britain, where it was widely screened, in reportedly over 1000 cinemas.
 It also received good reviews from the English trade papers, which had previously been critical of On Our Selection.
 It also enjoyed more popularity at the box office.

 After World War II Pat Hanna bought the rights to distribute this and some other Efftee films and enjoyed some success.

 Filmink magazine later said "it's a movie of its time and the musical numbers are fairly ropey but Wallace's tremendous talent remains evident."